-Scott Daeley begins his second season as assistant coach and recruiting coordinator for the University of Georgia baseball program.
-Daeley, 37, serves as Georgia's hitting coach, works with the outfielders and is the third base coach.
+Scott Daeley recently completed his second season as assistant coach and recruiting coordinator for the University of Georgia baseball program.
+Daeley, 38, serves as Georgia's hitting coach, works with the outfielders and is the third base coach.
 He arrived at Georgia from Kent State in June of 2013 where he was a member of Scott Stricklin's staff for nine years.

 In Daeley's first season, Georgia's highlights included returning to the SEC Tournament for the first time since 2012 and two Bulldog hitters being selected in the Major League Baseball (MLB) draft.
 Shortstop Nelson Ward was a 12th round pick while outfielder/third baseman Hunter Cole was drafted in the 26th round.

 In 2015, Georgia raised its team batting average 11 points, hit 27 more home runs from a year ago, going from 13 to 40, and tallied 63 stolen bases, the most by the Bulldogs in five years.
 Also, outfielder Keegan McGovern earned Freshman All-SEC honors.

 As the hitting coach at KSU, Daeley helped develop 30 All-Mid-American Conference position players, three MAC Players of the Year and six All-Americans.
 During Daeley's time as recruiting coordinator at KSU, the Golden Flashes assembled classes that excelled both on the field and in the classroom.
 He was a part of the KSU program that made five NCAA Regional appearances highlighted by the 2012 College World Series.